-When the MinWeigh function is enabled, the MINWEIGH softkey $\frac{Min}{Weigh}$ allows modification of the MinWeigh value without entering Setup.
+When the MinWeigh function is enabled, the MINWEIGH softkey ${\text{Weigh}}^{\text{Min-}}$ allows modification of the MinWeigh value without entering Setup.
 If security has been enabled, a valid user must log in before a change can be made.

 The IND780 compares the current net weight with the programmed MinWeigh value.
 If the net weight is greater than or equal to MinWeigh, all equipment functions behave normally.
-If the absolute value of the net weight is less than MinWeigh, the weight display includes an icon (\mathbf{a}) to the left of the weight.
-In color displays, this icon is red; in monochrome displays, the icon flashes.
-If the user attempts to record the weight while in this condition, the printout includes an asterisk ($\mathbf{}$).
+If the absolute value of the net weight is less than MinWeigh, the weight display includes an icon (3) to the left of the weight, and the weight display appears in red.
+If the user attempts to record the weight while in this condition, the printout includes an asterisk ().

-For specific step-by-step instructions on how to setup MinWeigh, see the IND780 Technical Manual, Chapter 3.0, Configuration, the Scale MinWeigh section.
+For specific step-by-step instructions on how to setup MinWeigh, refer to the Scale I MinWeigh section of Chapter 3, Configuration.